chapel-lang/chapel/doc/rst/usingchapel/building.rst

 Note that these settings only affect how the ``chpl`` compiler and its runtime libraries are built, as well as the third-party packages that they rely upon.
-In particular, building Chapel with ``DEBUG`` or ``OPTIMIZE`` set will not cause invocations of the 'chpl' compiler to automatically generate an executable with debugging or optimizations on.
+In particular, building Chapel with ``DEBUG`` or ``OPTIMIZE`` set will not cause invocations of the resulting ``chpl`` compiler to automatically generate executables with debugging or optimizations enabled.

 ------------------------